ahmadalfy/frontend-notes/css/multi-directional-layouts.md

 This might look confusing, the second value in the shorthand values for margin should be the right.
 When we use the `logical` keyword, it changes how the values are assigned.
 Normally they follow a clockwise pattern.
 With the `logical` keyword, if the element is `rtl` the values are assigned in a clockwise pattern.
 In the `ltr` case they are assigned in a counter-clockwise pattern.

-Logical properties also allows us to apply values to a certain axis so we now have `margin-inline` and `margin-block` for the horizontal and vertical axis respectively.
+Logical properties also allow us to apply values to a certain axis so we now have `margin-inline` and `margin-block` for the horizontal and vertical axis respectively.

 Now what about the positions?
 The properties names changed completely as follow: